uyuni-project/sumaform/README_ADVANCED.md

 This will create 10 minions connected to the `suma3pg` server.

 ## Change the base OS for supported SUSE Manager versions
 You can specifiy a base OS for `suse_manager` modules by specifying an `image` variable.
 There is a default selection if nothing is specified.
-Currently this only applies to versions `3-stable`, `3-nightly` and `head` that can switch between `sles12sp1` and `sles12sp2`.
+Currently this only applies to versions `3-stable` and `3-nightly` that can switch between `sles12sp1` and `sles12sp2`.

 The following example creates a SUSE Manager server using "nightly" packages from version 3 based on SLES 12 SP2: